ziogref/TAS-Fuel-HA-Intergration/README.md

+# **This project is under very active devolpment.
+Do not install as it may not work or break at any point.**
 # **Tasmanian Fuel Prices Integration for Home Assistant**

 This is a custom integration for Home Assistant to monitor fuel prices in Tasmania, using the FuelCheck TAS API.